Abnormal heartbeats, or arrhythmias, found in adults can also affect children.

 Premature beats are common in normal children and teenagers.

 Usually no cause can be found, and no special treatment is needed.
 The premature beats may disappear on their own.
 Even if your child’s premature beats continue for some time, the condition is usually no cause for concern.
-No restrictions on your child’s normal activities should be warranted.
+No restrictions on your child’s normal activities should be needed.

 Occasionally, premature beats may be caused by disease or injury to the heart.
 If your child’s doctor suspects this may be the case, he or she may recommend additional tests to evaluate your child’s heart health.